 Roseman University of Health Sciences believes that many of the greatest ideas and discoveries come from a diverse mix of minds, backgrounds and experiences, and we are committed to cultivating an inclusive and equitable work and learning environment.
-Roseman University’s focus is intentional and designed to build a sense of true belonging, creating a place whereby there is mutual appreciation for our unique backgrounds.
+Roseman University’s focus is intentional and designed to build a sense of true belonging, creating a place where there is mutual appreciation for our unique backgrounds.

-Diversity & Inclusion Advisory Council
+Diversity, Equity & Inclusion Advisory Council

 - Promote and maintain a welcoming and respectful community atmosphere at Roseman that visibly encourages understanding and integrity.

 - Provide resources and support to facilitate and enable faculty, staff, and students to pursue and execute curricula, research, and outreach activities that reflect multicultural perspectives and that promote appreciation of the values of diversity.

 - Review and make recommendations regarding the availability, dissemination, and awareness of equitable workplace and educational policies and processes.

 - Support efforts to recruit and retain a diverse student body and a diverse faculty and staff.

 - Design university-wide programs, events, and initiatives to increase awareness, inspire action, and support a culture of diversity within the Roseman Community.

 - Marife Aczon-Armstrong (Sits on Education, Marketing & Outreach and Special Programming DIAC Working Groups)